oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 Redirecting to https://dev-avup2laz.us.auth0.com/authorize?response_type=code&client_id=3SgEFDZfV2402hKmNhc0eIN10Z7tem1R&scope=profile%20email%20openid&state=qw8rMCn7N6hv7V4Wx8z5-ejsV8Av8Ypx9KBm5jL6tN4%3D&redirect_uri=http://localhost:4040/login/oauth2/code/okta&nonce=3aiFDmu7aOktibpACDUYuUh4HxLpBAMnVw79EcHDapk&code_challenge=andLN4-6Lu2mtHoPp1Pteu2v87oK_RmzmFLgPaHaY0s&code_challenge_method=S256
 ```

-As you can new last two query parameters in the request to `/authorize` endpoint are _code_challenge_ and _code_challenge_method_.
+As you can see, the last two query parameters in the request to `/authorize` endpoint are _code_challenge_ and _code_challenge_method_.

 > [Spring Security](https://docs.spring.io/spring-security/reference/servlet/oauth2/client/authorization-grants.html#_obtaining_authorization) will automatically enable PKCE when `client-secret` is omitted or empty, and `client-authentication-method` is none.
-A client without a secret is  is assumed to be a public client.
+A client without a secret is assumed to be a public client.

 > Since version 2.1.6, the Okta Starter enables PKCE by default for confidential clients.
 With the Okta Starter default auto-configuration, PKCE is enabled automatically even if the client-secret is set through the Okta Starter configuration properties.

-In the browser window, continue with the sign in flow, and give consent to the application to access your user information:
+In the browser window, continue with the sign-in flow, and give consent to the application to access your user information:

 {% img blog/spring-security-pkce/auth0-consent.png alt:"Auth0 Consent Page" width:"400" %}{: .center-image }